Even if you’re not a gourmet chef, there’s a good chance you have a bottle of apple cider vinegar sitting on your pantry shelf right now.

 Please note this is a concentrate – each bottle contains 32 servings!

 There are many ways to use my Organic Keto Cider Apple Cider Vinegar Tonic with Ginger and Turmeric in your diet, too.
 Use it as a:

 - Marinade for fish, poultry, or meat to add an exotic twist of flavor

 - Flavor enhancer for lightly steamed greens or raw vegetables

-Both contain a small amount of organic honey to counter apple cider vinegar’s tartness.
+All three contain a small amount of organic honey to counter apple cider vinegar’s tartness.
 For an extra kick, choose Spicy with organic habanero pepper!

 Small simple steps can add up and make a significant difference in your health.
-I believe that apple cider vinegar is one of those simple, yet important steps.
+I believe that apple cider vinegar is one of those simple yet important steps.

-Already blended with organic honey and with its extra thermogenic ingredients, ginger and turmeric (and habanero pepper if you choose “Spicy”), you have everything you need for exceptional support for your metabolism, digestion, and more.
+Already blended with organic honey and with its extra thermogenic ingredients, ginger and turmeric (and habanero pepper if you choose “Spicy”), you have everything you need for exceptional support for your metabolism, digestion, mitochondrial health and more.

 It’s just one more way for you to take control of your health!

 Don’t delay.
 Get started with the daily habit that could make a real difference in your health and well-being.
 Order Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric in your choice of Sweet, Spicy, or Blueberry today!